 About

-Welcome to Boy Scouts of America Troop 243 in Azle Texas.
-We meet Monday nights at 7PM at the Azle First Assembly of God ( 1020 Southeast Parkway, Azle TX 76020 ) We prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.
+Scouting America Troop 243 in Azle Texas.
+We meet Monday nights at 7PM .
+We prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.
 Troop has fun, and has monthly campouts and other activities.
 We accept all boys from 11-17 years old.
-Troop 243 is in the Lone Star District of the Longhorn Council.
+Troop 243 is in the Brazos Valley District of the Longhorn Council.

-Troop 243 was founded in Azle in 2001, and our sponsor organization is Azle First Assembly of God.
-As Scoutmaster, I am committed to several principles:
+Troop 243 was founded in Azle in 2001, and our sponsor organization is Azle Christian Church.
+As a troop, we are committed to several principles:

 Patrol Method – We are a boy-led troop.
 Within the rules of the BSA, including the Guide to Safe Scouting, and keeping our obligations and traditions, the Scouts are responsible for the planning and running of the Troop.
 Adults provide guidance and oversight.